Short-circuit logic: Short-circuit evaluation and proposition algebra

-We write $\CP_\stat$ for this extension and we use the name ``static \CP'' for the signature and axioms of $\CP_\stat$.
-The axiom \eqref{CPstat} expresses how the order of evaluation of $u$ and $y$ can be swapped.
-In~\cite{BP10} we prove that $\CP_\stat$ and Hoare's axiomatization in \cite{Hoa85} are inter-derivable, which implies that all tautologies of PL can be proved in $\CP_\stat$ according to the following procedure: first, replace all symmetric connectives by their left-sequential counterparts, then use the translations to conditional expressions discussed in Section~\ref{subsec:Hoare}.
-We return to this point in Section~\ref{subsec:SSCL}.
-The valuation congruence that is axiomatized by $\CP_\stat$ is called \emph{static valuation congruence}.
+We write $\CP_\stat$ for this extension and we use the name ``static \CP'' for the axioms of $\CP_\stat$.
+In~\cite{BP10} we prove that $\CP_\stat$ and Hoare's axiomatization in \cite{Hoa85} are inter-derivable.
+Furthermore, $\CP_\stat$ is also an axiomatic extension of $\CP_\mem$: in Proposition~\ref{prop:3} (Section~\ref{subsec:pa}) we give a concise proof of this fact.